eshaben/xcm-sdk-mkdocs/docs/contribute.md

     });
     ```

-The integration isn't complete yet, you'll need to define the methods that are used for cross-chain transfers for any new chains added.
+The integration isn't complete yet; you'll need to define the methods used for cross-chain transfers for any new chains added.
 This will be covered in the following section.

 ## Configure a Chain's Extrinsics

-In this step, you have to create or update the configuration files of the chains you can transfer the asset between.
+In this step, you have to create or update the configuration files of the chains between which you can transfer the asset.
 These files define the asset being transferred, the destination chain, information associated to fees, and builder functions.
 These builders define the pallets and methods necessary to achieve the specific goals of each type.
 They are as follows:

 - **Minimum Asset Builder** - builds a query to retrieve the minimum amount of an asset required to be left in an account
 - **Balance Builder** - builds a query to retrieve the balance of an asset for a given account
 - **Contract Builder** - builds the contract call for the cross-chain transfer.
 This is specific to EVM chains that use contracts to interact with Substrate pallets for cross-chain transfers, such as [Moonbeam's X-Tokens precompiled contract](https://docs.moonbeam.network/builders/interoperability/xcm/xc20/send-xc20s/xtokens-precompile/){target=\_blank}
 - **Extrinsic Builder** - builds the extrinsic for the cross-chain transfer
-- **Fee Builder** - builds the query to retrieve the fee for the exeuction of the cross-chain transfer
+- **Fee Builder** - builds the query to retrieve the fee for the execution of the cross-chain transfer

-You will need to know which pallet and method each chain is using for its XCM transactions and for fetching the assets balances, and make sure that said pallets and methods are already available in the [xcm-builder package](https://github.com/moonbeam-foundation/xcm-sdk/tree/main/packages/builder){target=\_blank}.
+You will need to know which pallet and method each chain is using for its XCM transactions and for fetching asset balances, and make sure that said pallets and methods are already available in the [xcm-builder package](https://github.com/moonbeam-foundation/xcm-sdk/tree/main/packages/builder){target=\_blank}.

-If they aren't available, feel free to open a PR or [submit a issue on GitHub](https://github.com/moonbeam-foundation/xcm-sdk/issues/new){target=\_blank}.
+If they aren't available, feel free to open a PR or [submit an issue on GitHub](https://github.com/moonbeam-foundation/xcm-sdk/issues/new){target=\_blank}.

 Assuming that all of the required pallets and methods are already supported, you can create the configuration file for the source chain: